This Handbook contains everything you need to know about this Cultural Immersion Secret Compass expedition to Mongolia.

 This will be very challenging with limited access to power once the trekking section begins.
 Please ensure that you are self-sufficient in terms of charging your appliances by bringing things like spare batteries, lightweight solar panels or power packs to avoid frustration.
 We suggest embracing the opportunity to unplug and disconnect during this expedition.

-Do I need riding boots?
+Do I need specialist riding clothing/equipment?

 Do you provide further advice?

 You might find our Get Ready section useful, with further advice about fitness, flights, travel insurance, visas and our approach to risk management.

 How can I apply?